aasimsani/learning_keras/README.md

 # A small experiment with the Happy house dataset
-An experiment to learn Keras on a bored evening when I wanted to understand how I could work on ML faster
+An experiment to learn Keras on a bored evening to understand how I could work on ML faster

 Here's the Keras summary for the rudimentary CNN for the Happy house project